The Lowdown News

 - Excessive Foul Language

 Before posting onto your personal social media accounts, think about what you are sharing and who is going to see it.
-The internet lasts forever, and while privacy settings may protect your accounts, some things are never truly private.
+The internet lasts forever.
+While privacy settings may protect your accounts, some things are never truly private.

 There are ways you can take to strengthen the security of your personal Facebook and Twitter accounts.

-- Who can see my stuff: You can switch the default public setting on your post under “Who can see my stuff?” and make your content only visible to friends.
-There is also the option to choose who will see your post using the audience selector when you make a new Facebook status.
+- Who can see my stuff: You can switch the default public setting on your post under “Who can see my stuff?”
+This will also you to make your content only visible to friends.
+There is also the option to choose who will see your post using the audience selector.
+This feature is commonly used when making a new Facebook status.
 The audience selector control remembers what you select, so unless you change your audience, all future posts will be shared with the same people.

 - Restrict past posts: If you have always made your Facebook posts public and now want to improve your security, limiting old posts will prevent anyone outside of those on your friend’s list from seeing it.